Pratch-yani/GA_DSI_16-Projects/Project1234/project_1/README.md

   - Source: https://www.edweek.org/ew/section/multimedia/states-require-students-take-sat-or-act.html

 - **Additional research show supporting information for Iowa.**
-  - **Relatively stronger financials vs. Kansas:** With higher tax revenue (USD 9.5 vs. 8 Billion), higher (USD 6 vs. 3.9 Billion), and relatively lower debt USD 6.12 Billion in fiscal year 2015 (ranked 37th among the states in debt).
+  - **Relatively stronger financials vs. Kansas:** With higher tax revenue (USD 9.5 vs. 8 Billion), higher federal aid (USD 6 vs. 3.9 Billion), and relatively lower debt USD 6.12 Billion in fiscal year 2015 (ranked 37th among the states in debt).
 (Source: https://ballotpedia.org/Iowa_state_budget_and_finances)
   - **Focus on education:** Education accounted for 41.6 percent of state expenditures in fiscal year 2015.
   - **Need for change with support from legislators:**
     - Based on the article Money is the key to education in Iowa, there is a sentiment around need for a change for Iowa regarding measures of education success for students, while the main constraint is money.
 Iowa is ranked 25th in per-pupil spending (USD 13,531 vs. USD 14,273 National Average).
 Fortunately, some advocates and legislators continue to push for higher funding.
 Last session, the Iowa Legislature also increased funding by 2.1%.